 While the focus (pun intended) of this blog is on the underlying links between stress and sleep with cognition problems, it would be faulty not to include a few suggestions for direct effects on cognition.

-Bacopa- I listed bacopa here in a more generic way because there are several patented extracts of bacopa on the market, all with solid science for cognitive health.
+Bacopa- I listed bacopa here more generically because there are several patented extracts of bacopa on the market, all with solid science for cognitive health.
 Studies with bacopa show improvement in speed of visual information processing, learning rate, memory consolidation, retention of new information, and improvements in working memory.

 HydroCurc® + Ferrous Sulfate- For this one, we are going “outside the box” concerning cognition and brain health.
 In a recent blog, I discussed how the combination of these two supplements was recently studied and showed that they significantly increase Brain-Derived Neurotrophic Factor (BDNF).
 BDNF is naturally produced by the body and plays a critical role in several areas of your nervous system and brain health.
 You can look at BDNF like it is a fertilizer for your brain.
 BDNF helps the brain develop new connections, repair failing brain cells, and protect healthy brain cells from becoming damaged.
 In addition, when your BDNF levels are high, it is easier to learn new things.